prajwalendra/mcp/src/openapi-mcp-server/AUTHENTICATION.md

   - **Authentication Flows**: The provider automatically tries different authentication flows (USER_PASSWORD_AUTH and ADMIN_USER_PASSWORD_AUTH) based on your Cognito configuration.
 - **Cognito Authentication - OAuth 2.0 Client Credentials Flow**: Requires client ID, client secret, and domain.
 The client credentials flow is used for service-to-service authentication and does not require a user.
   - **Domain**: The domain is required for client credentials flow.
 It's the domain prefix of your Cognito user pool (e.g., if your domain is `https://my-domain.auth.us-east-2.amazoncognito.com`, the domain prefix is `my-domain`).
   - **Scopes**: Scopes are optional.
 If not provided, the server will use the default scopes configured for the client in Cognito.
-If provided, they should be a space-separated list of scopes (e.g., `scope1 scope2`).
+If provided, they should be a comma-separated list of scopes (e.g., `scope1,scope2`).
+The server will internally convert these to space-separated format as required by the OAuth 2.0 specification.
   - **Token Type**: The client credentials flow uses the **Access Token** for authentication, not the ID Token.

 ## OAuth 2.0 and OpenID Connect Support